 6.y.2 Pre-conditions

 Yuzu has one terminal equipment with two sim card.
 Sim 1 is personal user of PLMN A, while sim 2 is vertical user of NPN B. PLMN A and NPN B belong to the same operator and share the same network infrastructure.
 Yuzu is in the enterprise campus where PLMN A and NPN B both can provide network service.
-He interact with app x through PLMN A, and interact with app y through NPN B.
+He interacts with app x through PLMN A, and interact with app y through NPN B. Application x and y require the same accuracy of location, and they have the agreement with operator that they can accept the share of location information with other applications.

 6.y.3 Service Flows